Education survey: Questions, templates, and examples

 Sending a periodical teacher satisfaction survey is an easy way to check in with staff and discover areas that need improvement.

-With the increased use of online learning, our templates include examples of survey questions for teachers about online learning that will help heighten the quality of online classes.
+Given the increased use of online learning, our templates also include examples of survey questions about online learning that will help heighten the quality of such classes.

 Learn more about online education surveys by reading our blog about the how to make a questionnaire regarding the impact of eLearning.